Chiefs top Bengals 23-20 on last-second kick for AFC title

 INJURIES

-Bengals: WR Tyler Boyd left with a quad injury early in the second half.
+Bengals: WR Tyler Boyd left with a quadriceps injury early in the second half.

 Chiefs: Lost CB L’Jarius Sneed (concussion), LB Willie Gay Jr. (shoulder) and WRs Toney (ankle), Mecole Hardman (pelvis) and JuJu Smith-Schuster (knee).